ColmKenna/ck-editable-array/docs/README.md

 - **Cancel Button** (visible in edit mode): Discards changes and returns to display mode
 - **Delete Button**: Performs a soft delete by setting `isDeleted` property to `true`; changes to "Restore" when deleted
 - **Restore Button**: Restores a deleted row by setting `isDeleted` property to `false`

+When `readonly` is set, edit/save/delete/restore and move actions are disabled, input changes are ignored, and cancel remains available to exit edit mode.

 All action buttons include accessible `aria-label` attributes with row context (e.g., "Edit item 1", "Delete item 1", "Restore item 1").